-JOINT PROGRAM WITH THE UNIVERSITY OF MEDICINE AND DENTISTRY OF NEW JERSEY

-PSYCHIATRIC REHABILITATION AND BEHAVIORAL HEALTH CARE DEPARTMENT
+JOINT PROGRAM WITH THE UNIVERSITY OF MEDICINE AND DENTISTRY OF NEW JERSEY PSYCHIATRIC REHABILITATION AND COUNSELING PROFESSIONS DEPARTMENT Associate in Science (A.S.)
+Degree

 This is an exciting and innovative field in which service providers assist people in obtaining the skills, support and resources they will need to achieve success and satisfaction in their living, learning, working and social environments.
 The overall goals of this field are promotion of recovery, community integration, and improved quality of life for people coping with psychiatric disabilities.
-Graduates can transfer all of their credits to the UMDNJ Bachelor of Science Degree Program in Psychiatric Rehabilitation & Psychology.
+Graduates can transfer all of their credits to the UMDNJ-Kean University Bachelor of Science Degree Program in Psychiatric Rehabilitation & Psychology (Joint program with Kean University, Georgian Court University or Felician College).

-■ What will students lean if they study Psychosocial Rehabilitation and Treatment?
+What will students learn if they study Psychosocial Rehabilitation and Treatment?